ncaramello/ZEAB/Plans & Strategies/Net Zero/barriers/brookline_net_zero_barriers.md

 **Rationale:** Town Meeting members make decisions based on personal interests and short-term concerns, while professional staff are hired for expertise and accountable to all residents.
 Many Massachusetts communities have shifted authority to professional managers for complex technical issues.
 Climate decisions require expertise and long-term thinking that volunteer governance cannot provide.

+**Limitation:** Professional governance can improve decision-making efficiency but cannot change the fundamental economics of deep retrofits.
+Expert administration may reduce regulatory barriers but cannot eliminate the core challenge that achieving net-zero performance requires expensive, disruptive building renovations.

 ### Strategy 4: Strategic Partnership and Regionalization

 **Pool resources and authority across municipal boundaries:**